 DEK has the ultra-precision machining equipment and production experience to meet tolerances as tight as ±0.001mm.
 However, we still recommend tight tolerances not to be used excessively for non-special purposes.
 This is because the tighter the tolerance, the more processes and time required by the factory, which means a much higher price.

-Not every part needs tight tolerances, except for some precision mould, medical, and aerospace parts.
+Not every part needs tight tolerances except precision mold, medical, and aerospace.
 We recommend that other parts follow common standards, such as ISO 2768, which is reasonable for CNC machined part designs.

 Please do so if you need 50K identical parts after testing samples.
 Ordering 50K at a time is much cheaper than ordering 5000 parts 10 times.

 Advance work and prepare production plans in advance

 Develop product blueprints, proceed with design work, and complete the final product design before production begins.
 This will give the CNC machining supplier enough time to purchase raw materials, develop a production plan and deliver the product within the agreed time frame.
 According to Dongguan Gallo’s years of production experience, a longer lead time can reduce overall costs by 4-6%.